Towards Evaluating the Robustness of Visual State Space Models: Introduction

-Our findings highlight the strengths and limitations of VSSM models in handling various nuisances and adversarial attacks.
-While VSSMs demonstrate superior robustness in many scenarios, there are areas where other architectures, such as ConvNext and ViT, exhibit competitive or even better performance.
-These insights can guide researchers and practitioners in selecting the most appropriate model for their specific applications, taking into account the potential challenges and requirements for robustness in real-world settings.
+Our findings reveal that VSSM models have both strengths and limitations in handling various nuisances and adversarial attacks.
+They also indicate that a variety of metrics is essential to fully evaluate the diverse capabilities of different architectures.
+While VSSMs often demonstrate superior robustness, ConvNext and ViT architectures occasionally outperform them.
+These insights can inform model selection for specific applications, considering robustness requirements in real-world scenarios.